 If publishing a contract notice or cessation notice, allowing at least 108 days to elapse after notification before sending a contract notice to OJEU

 Waste authorities with Direct Service Order (DSO) or ‘in-house’ arrangements do not constitute a formal contract and are not bound by European public procurement procedures, so are under a duty to comply with the Mayor’s LES on an on-going basis, even when the LES changes.

 If a waste authority is exempt from the PPRs, then the authority is barred from awarding the contract or work unless and until:

 it has notified the Mayor that it proposes to enter into such a contract and

 at least 56 days beginning on the date of notification has elapsed

 Waste authorities should publicly notify their intention to tender a waste contract to other waste authorities and Resource London at the same time as notifying the Mayor.
 When a waste authority notifies the GLA of their intention to introduce new work or procure a new contract, the GLA will update the contracts register for other waste authorities to view.
 When considering approaches to waste contract procurement, waste authorities are encouraged to first consult the contract register and explore joint procurement opportunities.
 Waste authorities are not required to inform the Mayor that they intend to extend an existing waste contract, but they are encouraged to engage with GLA officers before making the decision.

-You can notify the Mayor in writing of your intention to procure a new waste contract by contacting Doug Simpson at Doug.email@example.com.
+You can notify the Mayor in writing of your intention to procure a new waste contract by contacting Liz Horsfield at firstname.lastname@example.org.
 The GLA welcome positive and timely engagement from waste authorities to allow for a smooth and effective review process.
 Please get in touch for advice on the review procedure and support available.